-You will get a hearing with a state human services judge, who will make a written decision on your appeal.
+You get a hearing with a state human services judge, who makes a written decision on your appeal.
 If you have an emergency, ask for an expedited appeal ("expedited" means fast).
-Then your hearing date will be set quickly.
+Then your hearing date is set quickly.

-© 2019 Minnesota Legal Services Coalition.
+© 2024 Minnesota Legal Services Coalition.
 This document may be reproduced and used for non-commercial personal and educational purposes only.
 All other rights reserved.
 This notice must remain on all copies.
 Reproduction, distribution, and use for commercial purposes are strictly prohibited.